Memorial University of Newfoundland: Founding

-At its founding, Newfoundland was a dominion of the United Kingdom.
+At its founding, Newfoundland was a dominion of the British Empire.
 Memorial University began as Memorial University College (MUC), which opened in September 1925 at a campus on Parade Street in St. John's.
-It was founded to honour the war dead from World War I, to provide a way of educating school teachers for the local religious schools, and to offer students higher education locally.
+It was founded to honour to those who died in World War I, to provide a way of educating school teachers for the local religious schools, and to offer students higher education locally.
 Before that, there was no high-ranking post-secondary education in the dominion; students often went to Canada, the United Kingdom, or the United States.
 Students were first admitted into a non-degree program in 1925.
 The original location on Parade Street in St. Johns was established with the help of a grant from the Carnegie Corporation of New York.

 The college was established as a memorial to the Newfoundlanders who had lost their lives on active service during the First World War.
 It was later rededicated also to encompass the province's war dead of the Second World War.

 The first president was John Lewis Paton.
 It offered the first two years of university studies.
 MUC's initial enrolment was 57 students, which peaked at over 400 in the 1940s.
 In 1933, it merged with the adjacent Normal School and took responsibility for teacher training.